ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Elytrian</summary>

 + The Elytra has a custom texture exclusive to Elytrians.
-Elytra Texture made by [zimraa on Imgur](https://imgur.com/gallery/lROFn).
+Elytra Texture made by [Devixius on Planet Minecraft](https://www.planetminecraft.com/texture-pack/eagle-wings-elytra/).
 + Pressing the Primary Key while gliding flaps their wings, useful to maintain altitude.
 + Pressing the Primary Key while grounded will launch them to the sky.
 + You have a Stamina bar that is used when launching, flapping or gliding.